-The purpose of this document is to define sound engineering practices for substation physical protection that could be applied to mitigate the risks associated with the fact that substations are typically unmanned, and thus susceptible to unauthorized access, theft and vandalism.This standard establishes minimum requirements and practices for the physical security of electric power substations.
+The purpose of this document is to define sound engineering practices for substation physical protection that could be applied to mitigate the risks associated with the fact that substations are typically unmanned, and thus susceptible to unauthorized access, theft and vandalism.This guide establishes minimum requirements and practices for the physical security of electric power substations.
 It is designed to address a number of threats, including unauthorized access to substation facilities, theft of material, and vandalism.
 It describes the requirements for positive access control, monitoring of facilities, and delay/deter features which shall be employed to mitigate these threats.
-This standard also establishes requirements for different levels of physical security for electric power substations.
-The standard does not establish requirements based on voltage levels, size or any depiction of criticality of the substation.
+This guide also establishes requirements for different levels of physical security for electric power substations.
+The guide does not establish requirements based on voltage levels, size or any depiction of criticality of the substation.
 The user will make these decisions based on threat assessment and criticality assignment by the substation owner.
-Overt attacks against the substation for the purpose of destroying its capability to operate, such as explosives, projectiles, vehicles, etc. are beyond the scope of this standard.
+Overt attacks against the substation for the purpose of destroying its capability to operate, such as explosives, projectiles, vehicles, etc. are beyond the scope of this guide.

 Get Involved In The Development Of This Standard

 Contact the IEEE-SA Liaison Simply click here to voice your interest.
 Erin Spiewak Learn More About Standards ParticipationAnyone can participate, there are a variety of programs and services to

 facilitate the involvement of industry and the public.
 More Become a Member and Ballot on this StandardMembership empowers you to participate & lead in the development of